yakaviuk/cv/README.md

 Experience in IT since 2017, specializing in Linux server and infrastructure support.

-- **Automation**: Proficient in scripting (Python, Bash, Java) to automate routine tasks, reducing manual intervention and increasing efficiency.
+- **Automation**: Proficient in scripting (Python, Bash) to automate routine tasks, reducing manual intervention and increasing efficiency.
 - **Application and Infrastructure Migration**: Expertise in seamless migration of applications and websites:
   - Across Linux servers.
   - To containerized environments using Docker.